MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ### -CountOfUsersMoreThan

 Specifies the threshold of oversharing as defined by the number of users that can access the site.
 The number of users that can access the site are determined by expanding all users, groups across all permissions (at site level and at the level of any item with unqiue permissions), deduplicate and arrive at a unique number.
-Minumum value is 100.
+Minimum value is 100.

 ```yaml
 Type: Int32